 There are different types of contrast used for imaging studies.
 The contrast used for PET-CTs is an iodinated contrast (contrast that has iodine).
 Iodinated contrast is usually given in 2 ways: orally (by mouth) and through an intravenous (IV) catheter (thin, flexible tube) in your arm or central venous catheter (CVC).

-If your doctor has ordered a PET-CT with oral contrast, you’ll be asked if you’re allergic to iodinated contrast or artificial sweeteners (either Fontana® or Splenda®) when you check in for your appointment.
+If your doctor has ordered a PET-CT with oral contrast, you’ll be asked if you’re allergic to iodinated contrast when you check in for your appointment.
 Depending on whether you have these allergies, you’ll get one of the oral contrast solutions listed below.
 Both work the same way, are used for the same purpose, and are safe even if you have diabetes.

-- Diluted barium sweetened with saccharin, if you are allergic to iodinated contrast
+- Diluted barium sweetened with saccharin, if you’re allergic to iodinated contrast

 You’ll start drinking the oral contrast 45 to 60 minutes before your PET-CT.
 This will give the contrast solution time to move into your bowels (intestines).